mgamzec/SQLvsDAX/README.md

 ## Objectives

-* **Demonstrate SQL Proficiency:** Showcase how to retrieve, filter, and aggregate data effectively using SQL.
+* Showcase how to retrieve, filter, and aggregate data effectively using SQL.
-* **Illustrate DAX Power:** Highlight the capabilities of DAX in Power BI and other tools for complex calculations and data modeling.
+* Highlight the capabilities of DAX in Power BI and other tools for complex calculations and data modeling.

 ## Examples